Anirban166/Resume-Ranker/README.md

 Status: Added Encryption check and imported TextStrippers based on area.
 (Brainwave)

 (4) Buffreader has only LineReader method hence all scanning is line-based which returns multiple instances of keyword-findings and weightage. <br>
-Status: Temporary Solution - write in a line with no carriage return or similar line breaking (eof) characters. (like enter) <br>
->> Update : All string read methods in doc follow line reading and hence it is difficult to resolve this. (tried with streamers, buffers, files-class etc. but same result) Follow temporary solution for now. (for doc files).
+Status : All string read methods in doc follow line reading and hence it is difficult to resolve this. (tried with streamers, buffers, files-class etc. but same result) Temporary Solution - write in a line with no carriage return or similar line breaking (eof) characters. (like enter) <br>.
 >> Update : Solved by splitting directly from filedata.

 (5) PDF/DOC Recognition in a File Directory. <br>